kurtextrem/Smart-Typography/README.md

 - **Special Symbols**:
   - Copyright (©), trademark (™), and registered (®) from (c), (tm), (r)
   - H20, CO2 to H₂O and CO₂
+  - Arrow symbols: -> to → and <- to ←
 - **Space Normalization**: Multiple spaces reduced to single space, unless those at the beginning of a line.
 Trailing whitespaces at line ends are trimmed.
 - **Ellipses** (…) from three dots
 - **Quick Controls**: Enable/disable and change language from toolbar